indeayer/zenDeskServer/README.md

 # zenDeskServer
-zenDeskServer
+zenDeskServer (CentOS 7, MacBook , EC2)

 Deployed using Dockers.
-Tested on EC2 , Localhost

 Project Software : (NodeJS , Dockers)

-Dockers Port Details
-APP SERVER PORT: 8400
-DB SERVER PORT : 8500
-NGIX SERVER PORT : 8600

-Port mapped to 8400 beyond to prevent localhost software crash.
+For Other Info -- find at page end

 How to Deploy:
  Requirements: Docker must be installed.
  If Docker not install (Run Docker install shell command) If docker ready skip this step 1.